jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 }
 ```

-Note that the block reward remains unavailable for spenditure for 100 blocks so to make the funds now associated with `mvbD8F7cuoQcUcTfnLU72rMtB35P6wAHBJ` immediately available, we can mine 100 blocks, e.g.
+Note that per consensus rules, the block reward will remain unavailable for spenditure for 100 blocks; so to make the funds now associated with `mvbD8F7cuoQcUcTfnLU72rMtB35P6wAHBJ` immediately available, we can mine 100 blocks, e.g.

 ```bash
 bits mine --limit 100 --recv-addr ""